hbroek/reken/documentation/developer-guide/chapter-4.md

 In this example, data is fetched from `/api/user/123` and stored in the `userData` variable.

-When only a subset of the object is need, an optional object path as the 2nd parameter can be provided.
+When only a subset of the object is needed, an optional object path as the 2nd parameter can be provided.

 **Example:**
 ```json